 Dead trees greatly influence, in a positive way, the ecological structure and composition of the forest.
 They provide habitat for wildlife both as standing stems and as logs on the ground.
 And when trees die there are always saplings waiting in the shadows to take their place.

 “This helps us understand how a forest will naturally respond to disease and natural disturbances such as fire or tornadoes,” says Stabb.

 What is an example of an old-growth forest?

 “There aren’t many old-growth forests left compared to a couple hundred years ago,” Stabb adds.

-Upland forest in Happy Valley Forest, Ontario (Photo by NCC)
+Upland forest in Happy Valley Forest, ON (Photo by NCC)

 However, at more than 200 years old, the Happy Valley Forest (HVF) Natural Area in Ontario is a good example of a forest that is growing old.
 Located just 35 kilometres from Toronto, this 2,851-acre (1,154-hectare) forest is the most intact example of mature sugar maple and beech forests characteristic of the Oak Ridges Moraine.